 On weekends, they used to go hungry.

 Since March of 2012, Backpack Meals for Kids has been working to eliminate the tragedy of weekend hunger.
 We started in two schools, providing weekend meals for 20-30 students weekly.
-Today, we serve 22 schools and provided 29,500 meals in the 2015-2016 school year.
+Today, we serve 28 schools, all grades, and provided 29,500 meals in the 2015-2016 school year.
+The Muslim Community Resource Center now provides for Sherwood Forest Elementary School exclusively, packing food for 2 months and funding the rest of the school year, a value of approximately $10,000.

 2016-17 ANNUAL REPORT